Cojacfar/FlaskWeb/python-create-deploy-flask.md

 ---
 # Creating web apps with Flask in Azure
 This tutorial describes how to get started running Python with Flask in [Azure App Service Web Apps].
-Web Apps provides limited free hosting and rapid deployment, and you can use Python!
-As your app grows, you can switch to paid hosting, and easily integrate with other Azure service offerings.
+You can sign up for a [free trial] to utilize a $200 credit for running any of the services on Azure.
+Azure provides unlimited scaling, easy integration with other Microsoft Services, and a multitude of development options including Python!

-You will create an application named FlaskWeb using Flask, a popular lightweight framework for Python web development.
+We will be creating an application named *FlaskWeb* using Flask, a popular lightweight framework for Python web development.
 Other popular choices include Django and Bottle.
 We suggest reading our comprehensive guide on [Managing Python on Azure App Service], but this tutorial will cover the required portions to get your Flask application running.
 This application will be deployed from your local Git repository.

 [!INCLUDE [create-account-and-websites-note](../../includes/create-account-and-websites-note.md)]